-Sakaguchi must have thought the game was too easy and therefore he had to dramatically cheaply increase the difficulty of the last dungeon.
-Alundra still the hardest action RPG out there, but Musashi had its moment of great difficulty (if not cheap) in that last dungeon.
+Sakaguchi must have thought the game was too easy and therefore he had to dramatically, and cheaply, increase the difficulty of the last dungeon.
+Alundra remains the hardest action RPG out there, but Musashi had its moment of great difficulty (if not cheap) in that last dungeon.

 Finally to put the negative stuff about the gameplay aside Brave Fencer Musashi also has its moments of greatness.
-The environment runs on a realtime clock, so like the recent Zelda’s, in Brave Fencer Musashi you will see the dark night turn into bright morning and so forth.
-Musashi has a clock that is always present on screen and it also has calendar, so yes you have all the days of the week except Friday, which is called Skyday.
+The environment runs on a realtime clock, so like the recent Zeldas, in Brave Fencer Musashi you will see the dark night turn into a bright morning and so forth.
+Musashi has a clock that is always present on screen and it also has calendar, so yes, you have all the days of the week in game, except Friday, which is called Skyday.
 The Clock plays an important part since certain events can only be done at night, and different shops open at different times.
 Even some things can only be done on certain days.

-Since the game doesn’t feature any particular item that speeds time, in order to speed time a bit you are gonna have to send Musashi into a deep sleep (which is easy to do and almost a necessary part of the game.)
+Since the game doesn’t feature any particular item that speeds time, you are gonna have to send Musashi into a deep sleep (which is easy to do and almost a necessary part of the game.)
 Thankfully Musashi has the extraordinary ability to fall asleep anywhere.

-Also the ability to steal the enemy skills, is innovating (or was in 1998) and useful, specially because if you find yourself stuck in a dungeon is because most likely you need to steal the ability of an enemy nearby, so Square really designed most of the dungeons around this concept.
+Also the ability to steal the enemy skills, is innovating (or was in 1998) and useful, especially because if you find yourself stuck inside of a dungeon is because most likely you need to steal the ability of an enemy nearby, so Square really designed most of the dungeons around this concept.

-Graphically the game is “B” class, yes the characters are blocky, but that is the price you have to pay when you make a full 3-D game on the PS1, the worlds are colorful, and somewhat smooth (though the walls and floors still have a pixilated look.
-The game has a Mystical Ninja look to it but obviously much uglier than the N64 classic.
-Musashi animates well, but the same cannot be said about the supporting characters, and while some of the bosses are impressive, Nomura’s artwork was not at his best here the only design I liked in the game was Musashi’s the rest of the characters were generic.
-There is no doubt that even on the limited PS1, the characters could have looked more polished, Square’s efforts at the time however were on FFVIII.
+Graphically the game is “B” class, yes the characters are blocky, but that is the price you have to pay when you make a full 3-D game on the PS1, the worlds are colorful, and somewhat smooth (though the walls and floors still have a pixelated look).
+The game has a Mystical Ninja look to it, but obviously much uglier than the N64 classic.
+Musashi animates well, but the same cannot be said about the supporting characters, and while some of the bosses are impressive, Nomura’s artwork was not at his best here, the only design I liked in the game was Musashi’s, the rest of the characters were generic.
+There is no doubt that even on the limited PS1, the characters could have looked more polished, Square’s efforts at the time, however, must have been on FFVIII.

 Gameplay: 6.5 — Relies heavily on Platform hopping, too bad the controls are clumsy, which carries over into the battles, also the collision detection problems run rampant.
 The last dungeon is a true test of patience.
-However I liked the ability to steal skills from enemies, and I liked the design of some dungeons.
+However, I liked the ability to steal skills from enemies, and I liked the design of some of the dungeons.

-Graphics: 7.5 — The camera is horrible, there is slow down in some parts, and the characters are super blocky, but remember, there aren’t many PS1 3-D Action RPGs that look as good as this.
+Graphics: 7.5 — The camera is horrible, there is slow down in some parts.
+The characters are super blocky, but remember, there aren’t many PS1 3-D Action RPGs that look as good as this.

-Story: 6.0 — Cliched Story, bits of forced humor kind of save this category also the translation is good.
+Story: 6.0 — Cliched Story, bits of forced humor kind of save this category, and the translation is good.
 Plus Action RPGs aren’t known for their awe-inspiring stories anyway.

-Addictiveness: 6.0 — About 20-25 Hours long if you want to find and collect everything however once the game is finished there is not much incentive to keep playing.
+Replayability: 6.0 — About 20-25 Hours long if you want to find and collect everything, however, once the game is finished there is not much incentive to keep playing.

-Overall: 7.0 — A solid effort by Square, sharper controls, a more even level of difficulty and a more original story could have gotten the game into the high 8s.
-Technically speaking the PS1 wasn’t made for fully polygonal 3-D RPGs perhaps Musashi would have fared better as an N64 game.
+Overall: 7.0 — A solid effort by Square, sharper controls, a more even level of difficulty and a better story could have gotten the game into the high 8s.
+Technically speaking, the PS1 wasn’t made for fully polygonal 3-D RPGs, perhaps Musashi would have fared better as an N64 game.
 Solid buy for hardcore fans.